Upgrading to a New Release

 A new major version indicates major feature or functionality changes that could be disruptive to users or administrators of the system without preparation (i.e. a chance for staff to read documentation or get an overview of new UI).

 A new major version must be created if there are any changes that cannot be deployed by simply updating the server image, but also require manual technical staff effort from downstream deployments to incorporate.
-Examples of this kind of effort include new configuration values, altering deployment infrastructure, etc. In general, the CiviForm core team seeks to minimize effort needed by downstream maintainers to perform version upgrades.
+Examples of this kind of effort include altering deployment infrastructure, moving to a new major PostgreSQL version, etc. In general, the CiviForm core team seeks to minimize effort needed by downstream maintainers to perform version upgrades.
+A new major version may also be created when there are signficant changes to CiviForm functionality or appearance.

 Admins should ensure they have database backups before applying a new major change.